71st Infantry Brigade (United Kingdom): Second World War

 The 71st Infantry Brigade was reformed in the Second World War on 28 November 1940, by the redesignation of the Headquarters of 3rd London Infantry Brigade.
-On 12 December it was again redesignated 71st Independent Infantry Brigade.
-The new 71st Brigade consisted of three infantry battalions raised earlier in the year specifically for war service, the 7th King's Own Royal Regiment (Lancaster) and 8th and 9th York and Lancaster Regiment.
+On 12 December it was redesignated 71st Independent Infantry Brigade.
+The new 71st Brigade consisted of three infantry battalions raised earlier in the year specifically for war service, the 7th Bn King's Own Royal Regiment (Lancaster) and 8th and 9th Bn York and Lancaster Regiment.
 The battalions were all transferred to British India on 14 June 1942 and the brigade ceased to be independent and was again redesignated 71st Infantry Brigade.
 On the same date, the battalions in the brigade were replaced by the 1st Battalion (a Regular unit) of the East Lancashire Regiment and 1st (also Regular) and 13th (a war service battalion) Highland Light Infantry (the 13th were later replaced by 1st Ox and Bucks).
 Again on 14 June brigade became part of the 42nd Armoured Division, previously the 42nd (East Lancashire) Infantry Division.

 In late 1943 42nd Armoured was disbanded and the 71st Brigade replaced the 31st Tank Brigade and became part of the 53rd (Welsh) Infantry Division.
 The brigade, commanded by Brigadier Valentine Blomfield until September 1944, fought with the division throughout the Campaign in North West Europe, before finally being disbanded in March 1946.
 It was commanded by Brigadier D.H.
 Haugh.